Product Development Process

 - Define the range of acceptable system performance, if needed

-Now that you have a viable product, freeze the design can begin system qualification.
+Now that you have a viable product, freeze the design to begin system qualification.
 This may be as simple as sending units to your prospective customers for testing, or as complex as full-scale FDA approval.

 Points to consider: